turingschool/backend-curriculum-site/module3/lessons/jquery_and_dom.md

 ## DOM Competition

 With your partner, you have 10 minutes to create the most impressive CodePen.
 Create a new pen, and use jQuery to manipulate the DOM in at least FOUR different ways.
-Extra points for 🦄Sparkle and Delight🦄.
+Extra points for 🦄Sparkle Magic🦄.

 ## Final CFU